nathanalam/semantik/README.md

 ### Resource Bundling

-The macOS build uses a customized `Ragdoll.spec` file that automatically bundles:
+The macOS build uses a customized `Semantik.spec` file that automatically bundles:
 - All PDFs from the `pdfs/` directory
 - The search index from the `storage/` directory
 - All required Python dependencies and models